-- Tipping fees for municipal solid waste and sludge were maintained for 2020.
-Tipping fees remain lower than tipping fees were in 1992. - Finance Committee tasked Senior Management to prepare an extensive long-term financial plan that forecasts revenues, expenses, capital purchases and future tipping fees for the next five years. - > The Authority had a \$5,849,408 addition to its net asset position for 2020. - > Authority continued to make yearly deposits to a Landfill Equipment Replacement Fund. - > Authority continued to fund future landfill cell expansions with current tipping fees. - > Authority made all necessary deposits to Landfill Closure Funds as required. - The Authority processes Oswego, Lewis and Fulton Counties' recyclables.
-The Authority received \$868,613 in processing fees from these agreements in 2020. - Continued to market carbon credits generated through destruction of methane at Regional Landfill.
-The Authority realized \$589,694 in carbon credit revenue for 2020. - > The Authority earned \$800,084 in interest income for 2020. - The Authority paid down \$2,475,000 in scheduled long-term debt for 2020.
-The Authority has reduced long-term bonded debt by \$15,644,000 over the past five years.
+Tipping fees for municipal solid waste and sludge were maintained for 2021.
+Tipping fees remain lower than tipping fees were in 1992.

+- Finance Committee tasked Senior Management to prepare an extensive long-term financial plan that forecasts revenues, expenses, capital purchases and future tipping fees for the next five years. - For 2021, the Authority earned \$3,355,759 in sales of recyclables.
+This was an increase of \$1,783,808, or 113% from 2020. - ➤ The Authority had a \$6,438,419 addition to its net asset position for 2021. - > Authority continued to make yearly deposits to a Landfill Equipment Replacement Fund. - > Authority awarded a five-year contract for transportation of solid waste to the Regional Landfill after a competitive bid analysis. - > The Authority assisted the Town of Western and the City of Rome through reduced tipping fees for disaster debris. - > Authority continued to fund future landfill cell expansions with current tipping fees. - Authority made all necessary deposits to Landfill Closure Funds as required. - > The Authority processes Oswego, Lewis and Fulton Counties' recyclables.
+The Authority received \$922,748 in processing fees from these agreements in 2021. - > The Authority entered into a new five-year agreement with Fulton County for the processing and marketing of recyclables. - > Continued to market carbon credits generated through destruction of methane at Regional Landfill.
+The Authority realized \$590,538 in carbon credit revenue for 2021. - The Authority earned \$524,382 in interest income for 2021. - The Authority paid down \$6,595,000 in scheduled long-term debt for 2021.
+The Authority has reduced long-term bonded debt by \$19,795,000 over the past five years, including early defeasance of all 2011 bonds in 2021. - Following a competitive bid analysis, the Authority determined it was more economical to transport leachate utilizing Authority personnel and authorized the purchase of necessary equipment to do so.